Ranjan20Das/Venom/README.md

-├── styles/         # Tailwind configurations and global CSS ├── types/          # TypeScript interfaces and definitions └── utils/          # Helper functions for API integrations 🛡️ License
+├── styles/         # Tailwind configurations and global CSS ├── types/          # TypeScript interfaces and definitions └── utils/          # Helper functions for API integrations

+🛡️ License
 This project is for educational and fan purposes.
 All characters, names, and related indicia are trademarks of © Marvel and Sony Pictures.

-Crafted by Ranjan Das ||  We Are Venom
+Crafted by Ranjan Das || We Are Venom.